broadwayinc/basic-node-server/README.md

 # basic-node-server
-Simple node server for everyone.
+Basic node server for everyone.

-Simple node server hosts and serves files from the current directory through HTTP.
+Basic node server simply hosts and serves files from the current project directory through HTTP.
 If no path is given, it will serve the index.html file.

 ## How to use